Nunavut: Early history

 The region which is now mainland Nunavut was first populated approximately 4,500 years ago by the Pre-Dorset, a diverse Paleo-Eskimo culture that migrated eastward from the Bering Strait region.

 The Pre-Dorset culture was succeeded by the Dorset culture about 2,800 years ago.
 Anthropologists and historians believe that the Dorset culture developed from the Pre-Dorset somehow.

 Helluland, which Norse explorers described visiting in their Sagas of Icelanders, has been associated with Nunavut's Baffin Island.
 Claims of contact between the Dorset and Norse are controversial.

 The Thule people, ancestors of the modern Inuit, began migrating from Alaska in the 11th century into the Northwest Territories and Nunavut.
 By 1300, the geographic extent of Thule settlement included most of modern Nunavut.

-The migration of the Thule people coincides with the decline of the Dorset, who died out between 800 and 1500.
+The migration of the Thule people coincides with the decline of the Dorset.
+Thule people genetically and culturally completely replaced Dorset some time after 1300.

 European exploration

 The earliest written historical account of the area is dated to 1576, an account by English explorer Martin Frobisher.
 While leading an expedition to find the Northwest Passage, Frobisher thought he had discovered gold ore around the body of water now known as Frobisher Bay on the coast of Baffin Island.
 The ore turned out to be worthless, but Frobisher made the first recorded European contact with the Inuit.
 Other explorers in search of the elusive Northwest Passage followed in the 17th century, including Henry Hudson, William Baffin and Robert Bylot.